© Crown copyright 2021

 - tells the recipient’s email service what to do with emails that fail the check

-By using DMARC, organisations can:
+By using DMARC, you can:

 - reduce customer support costs relating to email fraud